ciblois/IronKaggle/Readme.md

 ## Project Description

 Use the file `dataset_test.ipynb` to transform the data in order to use in the build model.
-After that, run the `model_test.ipynb` to get your predictions.
+This file is give to you a `.csv` with index and the prediction.

 <a name="dataset"></a>